Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Fit Results

 Our approach is to adopt reasonable values for the form factor parameters, specifically

+These values are chosen because they are typical of quark model computations and because they provide results that are commensurate with the experimental data.
 Furthermore, we choose to fix the final state interaction model according to different criteria.
 We report on three models in the following.
-These models are meant to represent weak final state interactions, moderate interactions, and interactions just strong enough to generate resonances (see Tab. \ref{tab:C}).
+These models are meant to represent weak final state interactions, moderate interactions, and interactions just strong enough to generate resonances as determined by examining the final state system (see Tab. \ref{tab:C}).

-With this approach, the only free parameters are the couplings $g_{a\alpha}$ and the background term $g_\textrm{bg}$, giving a total of $2N-1$ parameters in an $N$-channel system.
+With this approach, the only free parameters are the $N-1$ couplings $g_{a\alpha}$ and the background term $g_\textrm{bg}$, giving a total of $2N-1$ parameters.

 In our experience it is too easy -- and far too common -- to fit an elaborate model to data and then ascribe physical reality to features of the model that are not warranted.
 We have therefore taken a conservative approach to the fit in which we progressively expand the model size, starting with the minimum number of channels required, $\bar{D}^*K^*$ and $\bar{D}K$.
-In this case the only relevant coupling is $C_3$.
-The result of the three-parameter fit for the moderate and strong cases are shown as the blue line in Fig. \ref{fig:fits}; this fit has a chi-squared per degree of freedom of 2.39.
+In this case the only relevant coupling is $C_1 = C_4$.
+The result of the three-parameter fit for the moderate and strong cases are shown as the blue line in Fig. \ref{fig:fits}; this fit has a chi-squared per degree of freedom of 1.98.
 It is evident that the $X(2900)$ peak is reasonably well described, while the chief failing of the model is in describing the high $m(\bar{D}K)$ distribution.

 We next expand the model to three channels, $\bar{D}^*K^*$, $\bar D_1K$, and $\bar{D}K$, with the new channel selected because its threshold is close to that of $\bar{D}^*K$, and couples to it via one-pion exchange.
-In this case the relevant couplings are $C_2$ and $C_3$ and there are five parameters to be fit.
-The result for the moderate and strong cases is displayed as the purple line in Fig. \ref{fig:fits} and has $\chi^2/$dof = 1.48.
+In this case the relevant couplings are $C_1=C_4$ and $C_2=C_3$ and there are five parameters to be fit.
+The result for the moderate and strong cases is displayed as the purple line in Fig. \ref{fig:fits} and has $\chi^2/$dof = 1.36.
 Evidently the substantial improvement in the fit quality is due to the better description of the high mass region.